MenOfDestiny/vex-101/README.md

 ### What You Need

 - A computer or tablet with internet access
-- An open mind, and willingness to learn
+- An open mind and willingness to learn

 ### How To Launch